Whatì: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Whatì had a population of 543 living in 143 of its 162 total private dwellings, a change of from its 2016 population of 470.
 With a land area of 58.33 km2, it had a population density of in 2021.

 The majority of the population is Indigenous of which 445 were First Nations and 10 were Métis.
 The main languages were Dogrib and English with a few North Slavey speakers.

 Economy

 While trapping, hunting, and fishing continue to be the main economic activities in this traditional community, efforts have been made to develop tourism as well.
-A fishing lodge was opened, and many tourists come to see the abundant wildlife, including black bears, barren-ground caribou, wolves, and eagles.
+A fishing lodge was opened, and many tourists come to see the abundant wildlife, including black bears, barren-ground caribou, northwestern wolves, and eagles.
 The community takes special pride in the fact that no alcohol is allowed there.

 Whatì is part of the Tlicho Government.